Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 2. Attention
    - Receives CONCLUSION message with HSREQ.
-     This message might contain no extensions, in which case the party shall simply send the empty CONCLUSION message, as before, and remain in this state.
+     This message might contain no extensions, in which case the party SHALL simply send the empty CONCLUSION message, as before, and remain in this state.
    - Switches to Initiated and sends CONCLUSION message with HSRSP
 3. Initiated